 Indian Rupee Hits Record Low Against Dirham Will UAE Grocery Prices Fall?

-The Indian rupee is hitting an all-time low against the UAE dirham, and the US dollar comes with a mixed bag of fortunes, resulting in a drop in some goods but rising production and transportation costs in the South Asian country often outweigh the currency advantage.
+The Indian rupee's record low against the UAE dirham and the US dollar's mixed bag of fortunes has resulted in a price drops in some goods.
+However, rising production and transportation costs in India often outweigh the currency advantage.

-The rupee has hit a record low against the Emirati currency and the US dollar, reaching 24.6 against the dirham and 90.4 against the greenback.Recommended For You
+The Indian rupee has hit an all time low against the Emirati currency and the US dollar, reaching 24.6 against the dirham and 90.4 against the greenback.Recommended For You

-Shuaib Alhammadi, director of community relations, Union Coop, said this is an opportunity to import more from India as the items will be more competitive.
+Shuaib Alhammadi, director of community relations, Union Coop, said this is an opportunity to import more from India as the items will be more competitive.“We have already noticed for the last few months a decrease in the price of some items versus last year, like the red onion.
+The decrease is estimated for some items, reaching currently 10 per cent.
+The decrease started with fresh items, and will be followed by consumer goods,” said Alhammadi.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.